WestDRI/wgpages/content/pythonhpc.md

 print("Running on", ncores, "cores") pool = Pool(ncores)   # create a pool of workers
 start = time.time()
-r = list(pool.map(lambda x: time.sleep(1), range(10)))   # use 0, 1, ..., 9 as arguments to the lambda function
+r = pool.map(lambda x: time.sleep(1), range(10))   # use 0, 1, ..., 9 as arguments to the lambda function
 pool.close()          # turn off your parallel workers end = time.time()
 print("Time in seconds:", round(end-start,3))
 ```

-1. On 8 cores this takes 2.007 seconds: in the 1st second we run 8 `sleep(1)` calls in parallel, and the 2nd
+1. On 8 cores this takes 2.007 seconds: in the 1st second we run eight `sleep(1)` calls in parallel, and the 2nd
-   second we run the remaining 2 calls in parallel.
+   second we run the remaining two calls in parallel, i.e. we running batches of 8+2 calls.
 1. On 4 cores this takes 3.005 seconds: running batches of 4 + 4 + 2 calls.

 How do we parallelize the slow series with parallel `map()`?
 One idea is to create a function to process each